leogabac/lgacfancy/README.md

 3. `jlcode.sty` provides Julia syntax highlighting.
 From [jlcode package](https://github.com/wg030/jlcode).
 4. `main.tex` main LaTeX file.

-# Work In Progress
+## Work In Progress

+- Documentation
-This project has not seen any change since 2022.
+- This project has not seen any change since 2022.
 And no major changes are currently planned.